Introduction

 ."

-This abstraction provides a high-level and intuitive syntax that can target events at various granularities in the instrumented program.
+This abstraction provides a high-level and intuitive syntax that can target events at various granularities in the target program.

 Read on for an overview of the syntax and semantics of the language.